unoplatform/uno/doc/articles/faq.md

 The [Uno Platform Playground](https://playground.platform.uno) is a convenient way to experiment with the Uno platform, using the only a WebAssembly compatible web browser.

 ## Where can I get support?
-Support is available through our [twitter account](https://twitter.com/unoplatform), [gitter](https://gitter.im/uno-platform/Lobby) and email [info@platform.uno](mailto:info@platform.uno).
+Support is available through our [gitter](https://gitter.im/uno-platform/Lobby), [twitter account](https://twitter.com/unoplatform), and email [info@platform.uno](mailto:info@platform.uno).

 ## How can I get involved?
 There are lots of ways to contribute to the Uno Platform and we appreciate the help from the community.
 You can provide feedback, report bugs, give suggestions, contribute code, and participate in the platform discussions.

 ## How can I report a bug?
-- If you think you've found a bug, please log a new issue in the Uno Platform GitHub issue tracker.
+- If you think you've found a bug, please [log a new issue](https://github.com/nventive/Uno/issues) in the Uno Platform GitHub issue tracker.
 When filing issues, please use our bug filing template.
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal project with steps to reproduce the problem is ideal.
 Here are questions you can answer before you file a bug to make sure you're not missing any important information.
 - Did you read the [documentation](https://github.com/nventive/Uno/tree/master/doc/)?
 - Did you include the snippet of broken code in the issue?
 - What are the EXACT steps to reproduce this problem?